-Founded in 1997 by Richard Walton, Global Vision International (GVI) is an award-winning organization that provides volunteer and internship opportunities in Africa, Asia, Australasia, Europe, Latin America, and North America.
+Founded in 1997 by Richard Walton, Global Vision International (GVI) is an award-winning organization that provides opportunities for internships and volunteer abroad trips in Africa, Asia, Australasia, Europe, Latin America, and North America.
 GVI has sent more than 25,000 volunteers overseas on programs ranging from construction, to animal care, to education, and beyond with 95% of past volunteers stating they would want to travel again with them again.

-GVI is unique from other volunteer programs in three ways:
+GVI is unique from other volunteer abroad programs in three ways:

 *They operate their own volunteer projects to ensure real, sustainable impact on the ground

 *They provide 360 degree support before, during, and after your placement